JRDNVI/WebApp-Assign01/README.md

 ### Features.
 + Sorting movies by vote count or release date has been added.

 + Added another filter option by vote average.
-If a mvoie is below the user specfied amount it will be removed from the list of movies.
+If a movie is below the user specfied amount it will be removed from the list of movies.

 + Added firebase email and password authentication.